Amirdhesh/Dermatica/README.md

         |─ app.py
         |_ Requirement.txt
 ~~~
+- Model.py: For feeding the image and getting output from the ML model
+- Templates: Contains HTML pages.
+- app.py: Flask application script.

 ## Acknowledgments

 - The ResNet model used in this app was trained on a dataset to enable accurate identification of various skin conditions.